Nov. 11, 2019

 “[Service providers] don’t have the funding available to offer anything more extensive than sometimes 30 days, sometimes three months.
 And if you’re talking about someone who has basically gone about destroying your entire life, it’s not something you can rebuild during that time.
 Usually that time is barely enough for you to get your bearings and your sense of self,” said a survivor in an interview.

-The 2019 State Plan can be accessed at https://tcfv.org/Texas-state-plan.
+Access the 2019 State Plan.
 The site includes heat maps of domestic violence in Texas, as well as survivor and advocate testimonies, and the ability to create your own research project on domestic violence in Texas.